 - Bachelor’s Degree from an accredited institution.

-- Acceptance into a graduate degree program at SUNY Oswego before the start date.
+- Matriculated into a graduate degree program a SUNY Oswego and registered for 9 credit hours before the start date.
 Must be available for a minimum of 2 semesters.

 - Strong interpersonal skills, outstanding oral and written communication skills, organizational skills, basic data analysis skills, demonstrated ability to work as a team member, experience with information technology, and ability to multi-task.